BES Faculty-Student Research

 Ravi Sankar, Ph.D.

-*** Dr. Sankar is seeking one new research student for fall 2023. ***
+*** Dr. Sankar is not currently seeking research students. ***

 The Geomorphology Research Lab (GRL) at Longwood University employs advanced techniques such as high-resolution geospatial, topographical, and sedimentary methods to investigate how natural processes and human activities shape Earth’s landscapes over time.
 Improving the accuracy of datasets and computational models used to predict the frequency and severity of extreme weather events is crucial, as it highlights the significance of addressing climate variability’s short-term forecasts that indicate a potential rise in environmental risks.
 At the GRL, we employ various techniques (e.g. Unmanned Aerial Vehicles (UAVs), Ground-Penetrating Radar (GPR), and topographic surveys) to identify, track, and study changes resulting from sea level rise, storms, and land-use along varying coastal and fluvial regions such as beaches, bays, barrier islands, dunes, rivers, and the nearshore.
 These collected data are then utilized in numerical models and GIS-based techniques to investigate the intricate processes responsible for shaping the earth’s landscapes.
 The overall goal of our research at the GRL is to provide important information for communities and decision-makers who are facing the challenges of swift environmental change, and to offer insights for disaster mitigation planning.